OctopusDeploy/docs/docs/security/octopus-tentacle-communication/regenerate-certificates-with-octopus-server-and-tentacle.md

 Adding 1 trusted Octopus Servers
 These changes require a restart of the Tentacle.
 ```
-You will need to restart each tentacle at this point:
+You will need to restart each Tentacle at this point:
 ```powershell Windows
 tentacle.exe service --restart
 ```